 Thus, we see that uncertainty has two different aspects.
-There is the objective unpredictability of the world: surprising and unexpected things can happen, the world is to some extent random---this is the kind of uncertainty we focused on earlier in this chapter when talking about impermanence.
-But here, we focus on the uncertainty in our perceptions and beliefs of the world, which I call here perceptual uncertainty.
+There is the objective unpredictability of the world: surprising and unexpected things can happen, the world is to some extent random---this is the kind of uncertainty we focused on earlier in this chapter when talking about the importance of recognizing uncertainty and impermanence.
+But here, we focus on the uncertainty in our perceptions and beliefs of the world, which I here call perceptual uncertainty.
 The point is that we don't know with any great certainty what the state of the world is, since we have neither enough data nor enough computation to perceive it properly.\footnote{This division into two kinds of uncertainty could be criticized on philosophical grounds.
-Laplace proposed that an intellect (called a ``demon'' by later commentators) which knows everything about the world, would be able to perfectly accurately predict everything, and nothing would be uncertain to it.
+Laplace proposed that an intellect (called a ``demon'' by later commentators) which knows everything about the world would be able to perfectly accurately predict everything, and nothing would be uncertain to it.
 Thus, from this viewpoint, uncertainty is always a reflection of ignorance about some aspects of the world.
-I shall not go into that debate here, and just acknowledge that the division I make here is not very rigorous, while in line with how randomness is handled in AI theory, and hopefully also in line with the common-sense idea of randomness.
-It is closely related to the distinction between ``epistemic'' and ``aleatoric'' uncertainty discussed by \cite{hullermeier2021aleatoric}. } Such perceptual uncertainty increases the effects of unpredictability and uncertainty that we saw earlier, since it makes the world even more unpredictable for the agent.
+I shall not go into that debate here, and just acknowledge that the division I make here is not very rigorous while in line with how randomness is often conceptualized in AI theory.
+This is basically the distinction between ``aleatoric'' and ``epistemic'' uncertainty discussed, e.g., by \cite{hullermeier2021aleatoric,charpentier2022disentangling,lockwood2022review}. } Such perceptual uncertainty increases the effects of unpredictability and uncertainty that we saw earlier, since it makes the world even more unpredictable for the agent.